Spread Trading Risks

 Financial markets fluctuate in value throughout the day and at times these movements can be unpredictable due to uncertainty in the markets.
 It’s possible to control the exposure to risk and limit your liability to loss by using a range of risk management tools:

 Controlled risk bet – sometimes referred to as a guaranteed stop.
 This lets you specify the level you want your bet to be closed at, should the market move against you.
+Guaranteed stop losses are instructions to close a bet even if the price jumps, or ‘gaps’ past your stop loss level.
+For example, if the FTSE 100 price jumps from 5501 to 5498, a guaranteed stop loss will still close your bet at 5500.

 Stop loss order – can be used to limit your trading risk and lock in profit.